-During a COVID virtual catch-up with a doctor friend, Annabelle Parsons identified a major blind spot when it came to current Personal Protective Equipment (PPE) initiatives: access to medical scrubs.
-A little known fact is that many Australian healthcare workers, except for those who work in emergency or theatre, are forced to pay out-of-pocket for scrubs in order to continue protecting themselves.
+During a COVID virtual catch-up with a doctor friend, Annabelle Parsons identified a major blind spot when it came to healthcare worker’s basic protection against COVID: access to free medical scrubs.
+A little known fact is that many Australian healthcare workers, except for those who work in emergency or theatre, are forced to pay out-of-pocket for scrubs.

 According to the Department of Health’s data in early August, more than 1000 health-care workers have been infected with COVID, and they make 11% of current active cases.
 Having regular changes of scrubs on hand could go a long way to protect these workers in medical environments where transmission is high.
 With rising infections and growing delays by scrub manufacturers, Annabelle wanted to find a way to help.